corpunWorld Corporal Punishment Research

 Extracts from a book of reminiscences about this elite private school in Toronto.
 From the 1920s up to 1972, a lot of boys got caned.
 Says one old boy: "I used to charge people a quarter to see the marks on my ass ...
 The prefects were allowed to give a maximum of six whacks, the masters eight ... we used to order our canes especially from England".

 Unfavourable review of the above book by another Old Boy of the school (who says he was not caned even once).
 According to this, the book gives a false impression by virtue of those chosen to contribute and the editing of their remarks.
-It is interesting to discover that the author actually interviewed 300 old boys but only used the testimony of 71 of them.
+Allegedly, the author actually interviewed 300 old boys but only used the testimony of 71 of them.

-Here is a sample of message I have received from Feller ex-students (Alternative link) [HISTORY]
+Here is a sample of messages I have received from Feller ex-students (Alternative link)

 1960s recollections of Feller College, a co-educational, bilingual boarding school near Montreal until its closure in 1967.
 Girls and boys alike got the strap ("getting biffed") on their hands; one contributor says he "probably averaged a strapping once a week".
 But also, boys were "liberally" caned on their bare bottoms in the office of one particular housemaster.
 Another had a paddle, which left one recipient's backside "red, warm and smarting for the rest of that day and into the next one".
 And this was nothing to do with any British cultural heritage, or with Québecois Catholicism: the school was founded and run by French-speaking Swiss Protestants.